radavis/radavis.github.io/_posts/2017-07-13-captive-portal-is-dead.markdown

 they want, which means tethering their phone to their laptop, or going somewhere else.
-As a business, you would be more competitive if you simply thought of Wireless Internet as a necessity to your customers, like clean air and water, and provided it freely via guest network that has WPA2 encryption [(not WEP or WPA!)](https://www.howtogeek.com/167783/htg-explains-the-difference-between-wep-wpa-and-wpa2-wireless-encryption-and-why-it-matters/), [content filtering](https://support.opendns.com/hc/en-us/articles/227988047-Web-Content-Filtering-and-Security) and bandwidth restrictions.
+As a business, you would be more competitive if you simply thought of Wireless Internet as a necessity to your customers, like clean air and water, and provided it freely via a guest network that uses WPA2 encryption [(not WEP or WPA!)](https://www.howtogeek.com/167783/htg-explains-the-difference-between-wep-wpa-and-wpa2-wireless-encryption-and-why-it-matters/), [content filtering](https://support.opendns.com/hc/en-us/articles/227988047-Web-Content-Filtering-and-Security) and bandwidth restrictions.